Period 2&3 – CIS118 – Introduction to PC Applications – Fall 2019

 Office Location: CEC-FC HS 228

-Office Hours: Tuesday or Thursday (same time as your class), or by appointment
+Office Hours: Tuesday or Thursday (4th/7th periods), by appointment 6th period

 Department Contact: N/A